-The siding repair experts at Neighborhood Painting can provide you a custom estimate that fits your needs, your timeline, and your budget.
+Neighborhood Painting can provide you a custom estimate that fits your needs, your timeline, and your budget.
 All of our work is completed in-house by our knowledgeable, experienced staff.
-We use no subcontractors for our siding repair company’s work in Shawnee and surrounding areas.
+We use no subcontractors for our siding repair company’s work in Shawnee and surrounding areas and we use only the highest quality siding materials to ensure your home’s new siding will stand up to Kansas City weather for years to come.
 We operate by a time-tested project management process that keeps our clients informed every step of the way.

-Read on to learn how we can help you with your siding repair and replacement needs:
+Read on to learn how we can help you with your Overland Park siding repair and replacement needs:

-When it comes to making updates and repairs to your home, siding probably isn’t the first thing that comes to mind and you’re probably not in a hurry to find the best siding repair companies in your area.
+When it comes to making updates and repairs to your home, siding probably isn’t the first thing that comes to mind.
 After all, it’s not as fun as remodeling your bathroom, painting the living room or even landscaping with beautiful flowers and shrubs.
 But, did you know siding is one of the most important features of your home — for both its look and function?

 In addition to its functionality, siding is also one of the biggest aesthetic factors of your home.
 Ultimately, it’s what creates — or destroys — your home’s curb appeal.
 And, like it or not, the appearance of your home plays a critical role in it’s resale value.